-It will be required by the White Lake Board of Education, effective with the 1984-1985 school year, that any high school student who fails a required course of study will hereby do one of the following:
+It will be required by the White Lake Board of Education that any high school student who fails a required course of study will hereby do one of the following:

-- A. Take the course over again during the regularly scheduled class period. - B. Take the course through correspondence under the supervision of the Guidance Counselor.
-Any financial obligations will be incurred by the student. - C. Exceptions to (A) and (B) above must be taken to the White Lake Board of Education for approval by and before the regular September meeting of the Board.
+- A. Take the course over again during the regularly scheduled class period or through independent study. - B. Take the course through on-line Credit Recovery at own expense with supervision of the Principal. - C. Exceptions to (A) and (B) above must be taken to the White Lake Board of Education for approval by and before the regular September meeting of the Board.

-COURSE OFFERINGS FOR 2018-2019
+COURSE OFFERINGS FOR 2019-2020